Zeploc/SkyEngine/README.md

 A custom project for developing an engine and editor for experience purposes.

 # Install
+- Make sure to git sync all modules
 - Visual studio 2019 or higher required with v142
 - The static library of `assimp-vc142-mtd.lib` will need to be compiled for wind64 and added to `\Engine\Dependencies\lib\Win64\assimp`
 - Download from: https://drive.google.com/drive/folders/1LyBMllvO4DkauYG2qWTw8TBa2GciBejx?usp=sharing